cghiaus/dm4bem_book/_sources/intro.md

 - Transforming thermal circuits into state-space representations.
 - Providing examples for nonlinear models and control algorithms.

-The workflow is presented in the Jupyter Notebook on [inputs and simulation](tutorials/pd05simulation.ipynb) (see section _Python script_).
-[An example on GitHub](https://github.com/cghiaus/dm4bem_toy_model) shows the synthesis of the workflow.
+The workflow is presented in [Assembling thermal circuits](tutorials/pdREADME.md) and an example is given in the Jupyter Notebook on  [inputs and simulation](tutorials/pd05simulation.ipynb) (see section _Python script_).
+[A short example on GitHub](https://github.com/cghiaus/dm4bem_toy_model) shows the workflow.

 __Prerequisites__